Signed in as:

 A little about me: I savor moments outdoors, basking in nature through running, hiking, gardening, or time with animals.
 Reading, jigsaw puzzles (I've completed puzzles with 3,000 pieces!), board and card games, creative projects, and vegan cooking are also lifegiving for me.

 I gained my Master’s in Clinical Mental Health Counseling along with a Graduate Certificate in Trauma Studies at Lesley University.
 I have also completed a certification for Compassionate Bereavement Care (CBC) offered by the Center for Loss and Trauma in partnership with the MISS Foundation and the Elisabeth Kubler-Ross Family Trust to be able to support those experiencing the effects of traumatic grief due to the death of a loved one.
-I am also currently working toward my Registered Play Therapist (RPT) credential with the Association for Play Therapy.
+I have also completed the Registered Play Therapist (RPT) credential with the Association for Play Therapy.

 Want to know more about Play Therapy?
 The Association for Play Therapy website has a few helpful FAQs and resources for caregivers and parents: Parents Corner - Association for Play Therapy (a4pt.org).